Question: Do I have enough milk for my baby? How will I know that my baby is getting enough?

 A baby who is getting enough milk will gain enough weight and your child and family health nurse will tell you how much is enough.
 After a small early weight loss in the early days babies put on an average of 150 to 200 grams a week for the first few months.

 From then on babies tend to put on a smaller average weekly weight gain.

-In terms of wees: A baby should have at least five heavy wet disposal nappies a day or six to eight wet cloth nappies a day.
+In terms of wees: A baby should have at least 5 heavy wet disposable nappies a day or 6 to 8 wet cloth nappies a day.
 The wees should be pale in colour.

 Some mothers say they think their baby acts like they aren’t getting enough milk or they can’t express much milk or their breasts don’t feel full or their baby drinks more milk from a bottle after a breastfeed.
 They might worry that they haven’t got enough milk.

 But weight gain, regular poos and wees are the only reliable signs that your baby is getting enough milk.

 Talk to your midwife, child and family health nurse or lactation consultant if you’re worried.

 Question: I seem to have too much milk.
 Is this normal?

 Renee: It’s normal for you to feel a change in your breasts between 2 and 6 days after birth.
 This is when your milk comes in and your milk changes from thick yellow colostrum to a thinner pale milk often with a bluish tinge.
 Your breasts might get larger, heavier and possibly tender or more sensitive.
 This fullness usually sorts itself out within the first few weeks as the amount of milk you’re making gets in sync with the amount of milk your baby is drinking.

 If you keep making too much milk after the early weeks you might have an oversupply of milk.
 You might have rapidly filling breasts between feeds and breast milk might leak from your nipples between feeds too.
 If you have an oversupply you have a higher risk of a blocked duct or mastitis.